Stopped by Halfway, Ore., to visit friend Butch Michaelsen in shadow of Cornicopia Peak

 Butch lives in the Bunk House (pictured above) on the property and maintains the farm including mowing, fencing, moving the wheel and hand irrigation lines.
 Cornicopia Peak in the Wallowa Mountains, Eagle Cap Wilderness, can be seen in the distance from the property.

 We pulled in beside the Bunk House near Butch’s pop-up truck camper.
-While there, Jimmy helped Butch helped move some cattle that had been grazing on the land, move the irrigation lines and cutting the grass areas around the guest house.
+While there, Jimmy helped Butch move some a small herd of cattle that had been grazing; relocate the irrigation lines; and mow the grassy areas around the guest house.
 Jimmy was in heaven.

 Photos by Julianne G. Crane